Working Mumma

 Connect with Carina on LinkedIn

 Returning to work after a career break is challenging for any parent, but what happens when that break is dedicated to being a full-time carer for a child with autism?
-In this deeply personal and insightful episode, Carina sits down with Porscia Lam—former corporate lawyer, mother of two, and author of The Unlocking: An Autism Story—to discuss her journey of parenting an autistic child, navigating therapy for autism, and re-entering the workforce after a three-year career break.
+In this deeply personal and insightful episode, Carina speaks with Porscia Lam, former corporate lawyer, mother of two, and author of The Unlocking: An Autism Story, to discuss her journey of parenting an autistic child, navigating therapy for autism, and re-entering the workforce after a three-year career break.

 Early signs of autism and the diagnosis journey (during Melbourne's record lockdown)